 Why are those two countries being singled out for welfare restrictions?

 They are not.
-When the restrictions on Romanians and Bulgarians are lifted, the government wants to tighten up benefit rules for all migrants from the European Economic Area.
+With the restrictions on Romanians and Bulgarians being lifted, the government wants to tighten up benefit rules for all migrants from the European Economic Area.

 What does Labour say?